 The medieval city was clearly very wealthy as it built a marvellous Duomo, plus the remarkable Baptistery which has a unique group of medieval sculptures and frescoes.
 In 1545, Parma, by then in Papal hands, was made an Imperial Duchy, created by Charles V for Pope Paul III’s natural son, Pier-Luigi Farnese, initiating almost two hundred and fifty years of Farnese rule.
 In time, the Farnese family dies out in the male line and Parma became a neglected backwater.
 After Napoleon’s defeat, his Habsburg wife had to be found a home – Parma was it.

 The visit will be led by Professor Peter Hill.
 Peter taught at Sheffield University for many years and now devotes his time to lecturing and continuing his distinguished career as a keyboard recitalist.
 The three included operas will be preceded by a lecture in our hotel, two with piano accompaniment.
 We shall stay at the comfortable 4* Hotel Palace Maria Luigia, ideally located a short walk from the historic centre and the Teatro Regio.

 - Day 1: Wednesday 16 October

 - We fly from Heathrow to Bologna, arriving late-afternoon.
 We transfer by coach to Parma where we shall stay at the 4* Hotel Palace Maria Luigia.
-Following Peter Hill’s introductory lecture on Verdi, dinner will be in our hotel – wine, water and coffee are included with all group lunches and dinners.
+Following Peter Hill’s introduction to Verdi over a welcome drink, dinner will be in our hotel – wine, water and coffee are included with all group lunches and dinners.

 - Day 2: Thursday 17 October